IvyJin0324/CASA0014-CE-Plant-Monitor-Crit---Qian-Jin/README.md

 ***
 ### Process
-#### Step1 Connecting to Wifi
+#### Step1 Connect to Wifi
-This step makes the Arduino board have wifi.
-Copy the code (wifi.ino) in to a new Arduino sketch.
+This step makes the Arduino board having wifi function.
+Copy the script (wifi.ino) as a new Arduino sketch.

-The ssid and password need to be modified to the lab wifi network and password.
+The SSID and password need to be modified for the network connection.
 ```
 const char* ssid     = "SSID here";
 const char* password = "password here";
 const char* host = "iot.io";
 ```
-Then upload this code to the board, and it get the wifi signal.
+Then upload this script to the board, and it get the wifi signal.

 ***

-#### Step2 Getting the Time
+#### Step2 Get the Time
-This step use [ezTime library](https://github.com/ropg/ezTime) to make the Arduino know when it is.
-Copy the code (Getting the time.ino) into a new Arduino sketch.
+This step uses [ezTime library](https://github.com/ropg/ezTime) to make the Arduino get to know the time.
+Copy the script (Getting the time.ino) into a new Arduino sketch.

-The ssid and password need to be modified to the lab wifi network and password.
-And the Timezone is GB since we are in London.
+The ssid and password need to be modified as step1.
+And the set Timezone to GB since we are in London.
 If you are in other timezone, please check the [tz database list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 ```
 const char* ssid     = "ssid here";
 const char* password = "your password here";
 Timezone GB;
 ```
-Then upload the code to the board.
+Then upload the script to the board.
 The board could get the London time.

 <img width="800" alt="Screenshot 2021-11-04 at 17 14 39" src="https://user-images.githubusercontent.com/67747655/140387259-2fde647c-67b7-4e7b-879f-6a7ba1afdb87.png">